vasba/genai-bootcamp-2025/frontend/frontend_implementation_prompts.md

    - Set up theme support with dark mode toggle

 ## Phase 2: Dashboard and Basic Components
-1. Implement Dashboard page (/dashboard)
+1. Implement Dashboard page (/dashboard) with connection to backend api from backend folder
+   - Extract the screens in separate files in appropriate folder
    - Create layout for last session summary
    - Implement student progression display
    - Make it the default route